dswisher/swish-sftp/README.md

 This code is probably riddled with security vulnerabilies, so please do not use it for anything other than experimentation/learning.

+# Client Setup

+Right now, the server only supports limited encryption algorithms, none of which are offered by default by `openssh`.
+Until more algos are implemented, adding an entry to your `~/.ssh/config` file can help:

+    Host localhost
+        HostName localhost
+        User foo
+        Ciphers 3des-cbc
+        LogLevel DEBUG3

+Then, one can just do (assuming openssh):

+    sftp localhost

+I have tested FileZilla, and it seems to work.

 # Server Setup

 Requirements: the only requirement is that you have dotnet core 3.1 installed.